How to apply to TCC as an international student!

-After your admission application file is complete and we have received all required documents, your I-20 will be processed and mailed to you in a pre-arrival packet.
+After your admission application file is complete and we have received all required supporting documentation, your Form I-20 will be processed and mailed to you in a pre-arrival packet.

-Your Form I-20, your Certificate of Eligiblity for Nonimmigrant Student Status, is an important document that you must keep in a safe place at all times.
+Your Form I-20, the Certificate of Eligibility for Non-Immigrant Student Status, is an important document that you must keep in a safe place at all times.
 It demonstrates that you have been accepted to study at TCC as an F-1 visa student and is required to apply for your visa.

 F-1 Visa at the U.S. Embassy or Consulate

-As soon as you receive your Form I-20, I-901 SEVIS Fee ($200).
-You will need to present proof of your I-901 SEIVS Fee payment at your visa interview, so please print your receipt.
+After you receive your Form I-20, you will need to pay the I-901 SEVIS Fee ($200).
+You will need to present proof of your I-901 Fee payment at your visa interview, so please print your receipt.

 Arrival in the United States

 Questions?
-Contact the Office of International Services Office by calling (850) 201-8258, emailing us at firstname.lastname@example.org, or visiting us in the Student Union, room 242.
+Contact the Office of International Services Office at (850) 201-8258 or firstname.lastname@example.org, or visit us in the Student Union, room 242.